rexrainbow/phaser3-rex-notes/docs/docs/ui-dialog.md

     dialog.hideToolbar(index);
     dialog.hideLeftToolbar(index);
     ```
-    - `index` : A number index, or a button game object.
+    - `index` : A number index, a string name, or a button game object.

 ### For each button